 We suggest spending some time with the manual and check online for videos if you need help operating the pet feeder.

-The first version of the flex feeder used to be too weak and breaking quickly – you’ll see some bad reviews about this from years ago.
+The first version of the flex feeder used to be too weak and broke quickly – you’ll see some bad reviews about this from years ago.
 Today’s updated version of the Feedster has a stronger, more durable body and flex feeder.

 One addition that would be nice is the ability to wash the hopper.
 Currently, it not removable and you cannot pour water into it.
 The only way to wash it is by wiping it with a moist cloth.